danieleades/event-sourcing/sourcery-postgres/CODE-REVIEW.md

-# Code Review: `event-sourcing-postgres`
+# Code Review: `sourcery-postgres`

-Scope: `event-sourcing-postgres` as currently implemented in `event-sourcing-postgres/src/lib.rs` (single-file crate providing `PostgresEventStore` and a small schema helper).
+Scope: `sourcery-postgres` as currently implemented in `sourcery-postgres/src/lib.rs` (single-file crate providing `PostgresEventStore` and a small schema helper).

 ## Executive summary

-This crate is a clean, minimal `sqlx`-based Postgres implementation of `event_sourcing_core::store::EventStore`.
+This crate is a clean, minimal `sqlx`-based Postgres implementation of `sourcery_core::store::EventStore`.
 The transactional append path is sound (row-locking a per-stream record, inserting events, then updating stream head in a single DB transaction) and matches the design described in `STORES.md`.

 The main gaps are around operability and edge-case correctness: